Psychooz/Polynomes-X-linked-list-Liste-Simplement-Chainee-/README.md

-# Polynomes X linked list (Liste Simplement Chainee)
+# Polynomials  X linked list (Liste Simplement Chainee)

 Solution of our exercice about linked lists in the programming language "**C**"